pilotmoon/dotfiles/README.md

 * Set up GitHub SSH:
   * Followed the instructions in 1P to install it as the SSH agent (`~/.ssh/config`).
   * Use 1Password to create a new Ed25519 SSH key, for GitHub.
-  * In GitHub settings add the new public key key.
+  * In GitHub settings add the new public key twice, as both authentication and signing key.
   * Test with `ssh git@github.com -T`.
   * Followed the instructions in 1P to configure `.gitconfig` to sign commits with this same SSH key.
-* In Github create this dotfiles repo & clone to `~/.dotfiles`.
+* In GitHub create this dotfiles repo & clone to `~/.dotfiles`.
+  * Couple test commits to README to test GitHub's commit verification.
+* Set up dotfiles repo:
+  * Move `.zshrc` to `.dotfiles/zshrc`.
+  * Set up symlink with `ln -s ~/.dotfiles/zshrc ~/.zshrc` (using full paths).